mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 However, the number of posts I have written on these platforms goes up to...
 Zero 😅 I never had the *need* to write.
 With a personal blog, that changes.
 Who's going to write in there if it's not you?

 Last weekend I saw [this awesome tutorial of Dave Ceddia][1] and I gave it a try.
 As he promised, I ended up with a very decent blog in less than **10 minutes**.
 Even better than that, it was not (just) on my *localhost:whatever*; it was deployed on a publicly accessible URL **for free**.
-The tutorial uses *Gatsby*, of which I heard a lot about recently but I haven't had the opportunity to check, and *Netlify*, a place where you can deploy your site in a matter of seconds.
+The tutorial uses *Gatsby*, of which I heard a lot about recently but I haven't had the opportunity to check, and *Netlify*, where you can deploy your site in a matter of seconds.

 I was amazed that everything went so smooth and when I realized, I had a blog 👏🏻 An empty blog, though.
 It was time to write my very first post!